Lifelong Learning: What, Why, How?

 Not necessarily!
 Going to school does not automatically mean that what you study will be practiced and retained–both of which are key to true learning.
 Many people attend school for credentials, but lifelong learning is the pursuit of knowledge and skills to better ourselves as humans.
-School is a big way to expand our mind, and there are so many classes available for people to study various topics that help us to think about things that are indirectly related to our lives personally and professionally; but, they allow us to meet and collaborate with others with similar interests.
-But, because of formal schooling costs and structures, most people go to school for a specific reason; and it’s typically not to just be a “better person”, but a better professional.
+School is a big way to expand our mind.
+There are so many classes available for people to study various topics that help us to think about things that are indirectly related to our lives personally and professionally; but, they allow us to meet and collaborate with others with similar interests.
+But, because of formal schooling costs and structures, most people go to school for a specific reason; and it’s typically not to just be a “better person”, but a valuable professional.

 Source of Wisdom — CrashCourse YouTube Channel